Q&A With Expert Series: Vaccinating Children Against Covid-19: Your Crucial Questions Answered

 Q7.
 Will the covid-19 vaccination affect my child’s immune system as they are still fragile and growing?
 Are there any long-term side effects?

+Children are not fragile and have a robust immune system that works increasingly well since the newborn period.
+This can be seen during routine immunizations which begin within the first few days of their lives.
 COVID-19 vaccination causes a more predictable immune response than infection with the virus that causes COVID-19.
 Getting a COVID-19 vaccine gives children a high level of protection against COVID-19 and can provide added protection for children who already had COVID-19 infection.
 One study showed that, for those who already had COVID-19, those who do not get vaccinated after their recovery are>2 times as likely to get COVID-19 again than those who get fully vaccinated after their recovery.
 Getting sick with COVID-19 can offer some protection from future illness, sometimes called “natural immunity,” but the level of protection may vary depending on how mild or severe their illness was, the time since their infection, and their age.

 (Image credit to Verywell Family)